 It is possible to buy green Tkemali in Russian delis and grocery stores here in the U.S. – one source is here.
 Should you be so inclined to try and make it at home, you will be rewarded with a truly delicious condiment that you will use on virtually everything (and extra to share with friends and family).

 A “cheat” recipe that I’ve come up with that approximates the flavor profile of Tkemali is 1 part A-1 sauce mixed with an equal part of plum, apricot or quince jam – but here, we are going with the full-fledged authentic version! 🙂

-Citizens – I hope you will try this just once and become a true convert to the wonders of Georgian cuisine via Tkemali! 🙂 Please note this make a LOT of sauce, you can easily halve the recipe or more if need be.
+Please note this makes a LOT of sauce, but you can easily halve the recipe or more if need be.
 You can buy the rare Georgian blue fenugreek from here.

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?